Montana Senate advances bills targeting transgender youth

 Bills banning transgender athletes from participating in school sports have been introduced in more than 20 states this year.
 Mississippi Republican Gov. Tate Reeves signed such a ban last week.

 In South Dakota, a similar bill was passed by Legislature.
-Republican Gov. Kristi Noem has expressed support for it but has not signed it.
+Republican Gov. Kristi Noem has expressed support for it but has not signed the bill.
 A similar ban was enacted in Idaho last year, and quickly blocked by a federal judge as a lawsuit plays out.

 Bills banning gender affirming medical treatments for minors have been introduced in at least a dozen other states, but none have been signed into law.